Table of contents

 The severity of the symptoms depends in part on the personality of the person affected.
 Although the symptoms vary greatly between individuals, the individual patients often retain their unique pattern of symptoms for long periods.
 Once a person is diagnosed with schizophrenia, they can explore treatment options such as prescription antipsychotic medications or attend support groups.
 Patients will constantly be monitored for relapses and long-term side effects.

-Positive symptoms refer to exaggerations of the everyday experience and are therefore seen as a kind of “excess” of the healthy state.
+Positive symptoms refer to exaggerations of the day to day experience and are therefore seen as a kind of “excess” of the healthy state.
 These include severe misconceptions of the experienced reality, such as hallucinations and loss of reality.
 Schizophrenia with predominantly positive symptoms often begins suddenly, and there are usually no outwardly noticeable features before the onset of the condition.
 The course of the disease is rather favorable.

 There are various positive symptoms of schizophrenia, including: